 The FSA ID-a username and password-has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
-If you do not already have an FSA ID, you can create one when logging in to fafsa.gov, the National Student Loan Data System (NSLDS) at www.nslds.gov, StudentLoans.gov, StudentAid.gov, and Agreement to Serve (ATS) at www.teach-ats.ed.gov).
+If you do not already have an FSA ID, you can create one when logging in to studentaid.gov.